Language

 Three Solve Modes

-Switch between solving for kinetic energy, mass, or velocity with a single click.
-The calculator automatically rearranges the formula and adjusts the input fields based on your selection.
+Switch between solving for kinetic energy, mass, or velocity with a single tap — the formula and inputs adjust automatically.

 Real-Time Calculation

-Results update instantly as you type or change units.
-There's no submit button — the calculator responds immediately to every input change.
+Results update instantly as you type or change a unit.
+There is no submit button to press.

 Step-by-Step Formula

-See the exact formula used with your values plugged in, making it easy to verify the calculation and understand the math behind the result.
+See the exact equation with your own values substituted in, so the result is easy to verify and understand.

 Unit Conversion Table

-Expand the conversion table to see your result expressed in every available unit at once.
-The currently selected unit is highlighted for quick reference.
+Expand one table to see your result expressed in every available unit at once, with your selected unit highlighted.

 Energy Comparison Chart

-When solving for kinetic energy, a visual bar chart compares your result with real-world energy levels — from a tennis serve to a moving train — helping you intuitively grasp the magnitude of the energy involved.
+When solving for energy, a bar chart compares your result with real-world references — from a tennis serve to a moving train.

 Frequently Asked Questions